hardwario/docs/chester/firmware-sdk/build-and-deploy.md

 You must have your **HARDWARIO Cloud** secret token in the environment variable `HARDWARIO_CLOUD_TOKEN`, or you must supply your secret token in the `--token` parameter.
 This parameter needs to be placed exactly between the `fw` and `list` parameters.

+You find the needed token in [HARDWARIO Cloud v1 in your profile](https://hardwario.cloud/#/profile) as the `API token`.

 :::

 When your firmware is built, just call from the same project folder: